 With this new set of skills and experience along with the Out There and Deadly emerging Indigenous filmmakers fund provided by Metro Screen, Sonic Nomad has been able to co-write, direct, produce, co-edit, sound design and mix a TV Comedy Pilot/ online mini-series called Whiteblackatcha.
-This latest effort from Sonic Nomad is the result of a collaboration with his talented and comedic cousins Andrew Saunders and Jay Davis, who are the co-writers and peformers, along with English born multi-tasker Marc Foi.
+This latest effort from Sonic Nomad is the result of a collaboration with his talented and comedic cousins Andrew Saunders and Jay Davis, who are also the co-writers and performers.
 WhiteBLACKatcha not only showcases their talent and hard work, but also their sick sense of humour.

 Apart from his TV work, Sonic Nomad is a singer/songwriter and fronts a message funk band called Whitehouse who released their debut album ‘A Funky Intervention’ on iTunes in April 2012.
 The band has been together since 2006 but Saunders has been writing for and fronting a number of musical acts since the early 90′s.
 It was Sonic Nomad’s passion for music and song writing that led him into soundtrack production and more recently into film-making.

 Sonic Nomad finds an equal balance between his passions for music, sound and vision and is able to comfortably front and manage his band while creating and producing documentaries, comedy, TVC’s and music videos.
-Teaching media is a more recent passion for Saunders and one that he finds equally as compelling as the art of producing media itself and is teaching the Certificate III in Creative Industries (media) at Singleton Campus, exclusively for Indigenous students on a part-time basis.
+Teaching media and Aboriginal Studies is a more recent passion for Saunders and one that he finds equally as compelling as the art of producing media itself.

 Please take the time to explore this site to see and hear a selection of quality film, TV and music work that Sonic Nomad has produced over the past decade